Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

 The kernel $q_{D_T}(T \mid \mb_\G(T))$ in Lemma~\ref{lem:primal_ipw} may be viewed as a \emph{nested} propensity score derived from the post-intervention distribution $q_{D_T}(D_T \mid \pa_\G(D_T))$ where all variables outside of $D_T$ are intervened on and held fixed to some constant value.
 Recall that the kernel $q_{D_T}(D_T \mid \pa_\G(D_T))$ is identified as $\prod_{V_i \in D_T} p(V_i \mid \tb_\G(V_i))$ as in Eq.~\ref{eq:id_tian_factor}.
 Consequently, $q_{D_T}(T \mid \mb_\G(T))$ is identified by the definition of conditioning on all elements in $D_T$ outside of $T$ in the kernel $q_{D_T}(D_T \mid \pa_\G(D_T))$ as,

 {

 } The final expression simplifies further by noticing that all vertices appearing prior to $T$ under the topological order $\tau,$ do not contain $T$ in their Markov pillows.
 Consequently, $p(V_i \mid \tb_\G(V_i))$ is not a function of $T$ if $V_i \prec T.$ Thus, these terms may be pulled out of the summation in the denominator, and cancel with the corresponding term in the numerator.
-This gives us the resulting primal IPW formulation in Eq.~\ref{eq:primal_ipw}.
+This reduces $V_i \in D_T$ to simply $V_i \in \mathbb{L},$ where $\mathbb{L}$ is defined in display~(\ref{eq:decomposed_V}), and yields the resulting primal IPW formulation in Eq.~\ref{eq:primal_ipw}.